 Many people find psychotherapy is as effective as medication and it may be even more effective than medication in the long-term.
 K Health offers K Therapy, a text-based therapy program that includes unlimited messaging with a licensed therapist, plus free resources designed by mental health experts to use on your own.

 Your family and close friends should be aware you’re on medication so they can support you and also because some young people can have thoughts of suicide when first taking an antidepressant.
 If you notice mood changes or suicidal ideation, especially in the beginning of treatment, notify your doctor or seek medical attention right away.

 Generalized anxiety disorder

 If you are finding that your anxiety is giving you feelings of not being able to cope or feeling overwhelmed, that it is interfering with your daily life, or you have the feeling it is caused by an underlying mental health problem, it’s time to see your doctor.
-This is particularly important if you have suffered an anxiety attack with mental and physical symptoms such as:
+This is particularly important if you have experienced an anxiety attack with mental and physical symptoms such as:

 - Feelings of danger, panic, or dread

 - Nervousness or restlessness

 - Rapid heart rate